Skip to main content

 • Solid Amber - MV is not able to connect to the Dashboard.

-6. Aim the lens.
-Look through the camera on the Meraki Dashboard to fine-tune the picture.
-The camera sensor and lens unit can be physically tilted through 65 degrees, rotated through a range of +/-90 degrees, and panned through 354 degrees.
-The image can only be rotated by 180 degrees in software, and no other adjustments can be made.
-Zoom and focus can be adjusted remotely and can not be adjusted physically on the camera.
-For more information on zooming, refer to the adjusting the Field of View article.
+6. Aim the lens by looking through the camera on the Meraki Dashboard to fine-tune the picture.
+The camera sensor and lens can be tilted up to 65 degrees, rotated ±90 degrees, and panned 354 degrees.
+The image can be rotated 180 degrees in software only.
+No other physical adjustments are possible.
+Zoom and focus can be adjusted remotely but not physically on the camera.
+For more information on zooming, see the adjusting the Field of View article.

 • Was this article helpful?